Gil Buckman (Steve Martin

 Nathan surprises Susan by walking into her classroom during school hours and breaks character by serenading her with their wedding song, begging her to give him one more chance and that he can change.
 Susan accepts and kisses him.
 Her students cheer and clap.

-Helen sits on the sidelines with Gary and Julie while Tod prepares his car for a race.
+Helen sits on the sidelines with Garry and Julie while Tod prepares his car for a race.
 Halfway down the track, Tod loses control and violently crashes.
 He is quickly loaded onto the back of a truck for evaluation, though he appears unhurt, but Julie finds the distress too overwhelming.
 She tells Helen that she 'can't do this anymore' but Helen reminds her that 'this is marriage' and that she needs to be with Tod.
-Julie embraces Tod and Gary marvels at his mother's advice.
-Helen tells Gary that a marriage is worth suffering through if you truly love someone but she gives her daughter's marriage a limited timeframe.
+Julie embraces Tod and Garry marvels at his mother's advice.
+Helen tells Garry that a marriage is worth suffering through if you truly love someone but she gives her daughter's marriage a limited timeframe.